tpgmartin/tpgmartin.github.io/_posts/2018-02-11-information-retrieval-models-vector-space-model.md

  -
 ---

-In this and the following blog post I want to provide a very high-level overview of how an information retrieval model works.
+In this and the following blog post I want to provide a very high-level overview of how information retrieval models work.
 These models are designed to be able to find the best match to some query text from a corpus of text documents, by ranking each document by some quantitative measure of relevance.
 For instance, when I use a search engine, it will try to return documents that are considered most relevant for my current query.
 Common between all such information retrieval models, is that they assume a "bag-of-words" representation of text: any text sample is reducible to the set of words occurring in the text without regard to the grammar or word order.
-This also means that the query can be broken down into a linear combination of individual query words.
+This also means that the query text can be broken down into a linear combination of individual query words.

 This particular post will discuss the vector space model (VSM) framework for interpreting queries, documents, and the similarity between them.
-Working from a very basic understanding, we will see how we can achieve a ranking function very close to the state-of-art [Okapi BM25 retrieval model](https://en.wikipedia.org/wiki/Okapi_BM25) by adding assumptions to our ranking function.
+Working from a very basic understanding, we will see how we can achieve a ranking function equivalent to the state-of-art [Okapi BM25 retrieval model](https://en.wikipedia.org/wiki/Okapi_BM25) by adding assumptions to our initial similarity function.
 The next post will look at probabilistic retrieval models, comparing them with VSM.

 Much of this material came from my reading of ["Text Data Management and Analysis"](http://www.morganclaypoolpublishers.com/catalog_Orig/product_info.php?products_id=954) by ChengXiang Zhai and Sean Massung.